ArthurHlt/gubot/README.md

 }
 ```

-You can take a look to the go implementation of the websocket client availble on
+You can take a look to the go implementation of the websocket client available on
 [/helper/websocket_client.go](/helper/websocket_client.go) to write your own.